Get,

 Treatment of H3N2 Influenza

 • Consult a doctor for diagnosis and treatment if you feel unwell.
-If a doctor suspects H3N2, you may be asked to monitor your temperature and vitals at home.
+If a doctor suspects H3N2, you may be asked to monitor your temperature and vitals (BP, SpO2, Pulse) at home.

 • Maintain good hydration and nutrition.

-• Warm saline gargles and steam inhalation can help soothe ear and throat discomfort along with cough.
+• Warm saline gargles and steam inhalation can help soothe ear and throat discomfort, as well as a cough.

-• Follow the treatment prescribed by a doctor and do not self-medicate or start anti-viral medicines on your own, as these may have side effects.
-Your doctor will prescribe anti-viral medicines when deemed necessary.
+• Follow the treatment prescribed by a doctor and do not self-medicate or start antibiotics or anti-viral medicines on your own, as these may have side effects.
+Your doctor will prescribe anti-viral medicines only when deemed necessary.

-• In case of persistent high-grade fever, difficulty in breathing or fall in SpO2 below 94, seek medical help immediately.
+• In the event of persistent high-grade fever, difficulty breathing, or a SpO2 level below 94, seek medical attention immediately.

 Precautions for Transmission Prevention